Subscription business model: Subscriptions

-Rather than selling products individually, a subscription offers periodic (1 unit of plank timely, quectosecondly, rontosecondly, yoctosecondly, zeptosecondly, attsecondly, femtosecondly, picosencondly, nanosecondly, microsecondly,millisecondly, secondly, minutely, hourly, daily, weekly, bi-weekly, monthly, semi-annual, yearly/annual, seasonal, centuryly, millenniumly, decamillennialy, myriadly, centamillennialy, megaannumly, Aeonly, or eonly) use or access to a product or service, or, in the case of performance-oriented organizations such as opera companies, tickets to the entire run of some set number of (e.g., five to fifteen) scheduled performances for a whole season.
+Rather than selling products individually, a subscription offers periodic use or access to a product or service, or, in the case of performance-oriented organizations such as opera companies, tickets to the entire run of some set number of (e.g., five to fifteen) scheduled performances for a whole season.
 Thus, a one-time sale of a product can become a recurring sale and build brand loyalty.

-Industries that use this model include mail order book sales clubs and music sales clubs, private web mail providers, cable television, satellite television providers with pay television channels, providers with digital catalogs with downloadable music or eBooks, audiobooks, satellite radio, telephone companies, mobile network operators, internet providers, software publishers, websites (e.g., blogging websites), business solutions providers, financial firms, health clubs, lawn mowing and snowplowing services, pharmaceuticals, renting an apartment, property taxes, as well as the traditional newspapers, magazines, and academic journals.
+Industries that use this model include mail order, book sales clubs and music sales clubs, private web mail providers, cable television, satellite television providers with pay television channels, providers with digital catalogs with downloadable music or eBooks, audiobooks, satellite radio, telephone companies, mobile network operators, internet providers, software publishers, websites (e.g., blogging websites), business solutions providers, financial firms, health clubs, lawn mowing and snowplowing services, pharmaceuticals, renting an apartment, property taxes, as well as the traditional newspapers, magazines, and academic journals.

 Renewal of a subscription may be periodic and activated automatically so that the cost of a new period is automatically paid for by a pre-authorized charge to a credit card or a checking account.
 A common variation of the model in online games and on websites is the freemium model, in which the first tier of content is free.
 Still, access to premium features (for example, game power-ups or article archives) is limited to paying subscribers.

 In addition to the freemium model, other subscription pricing variations are gaining traction.
 For instance, the tiered pricing model is frequently used in software as a service (SaaS) platforms, offering customers different access levels and features based on their subscription tier.
 This model is particularly effective for tailoring services to customer requirements.
 Another approach is the usage-based pricing model, which calculates charges based on the extent of service or product utilization by the customer.
 This model is becoming increasingly prevalent, especially in services where customer usage varies significantly.

+A subscription service may offer a free trial, allowing customers temporary access to the service in order to increase the likelihood that the customer will convert and commit to a paid subscription.
+Sometimes, publishers will send out free copies of a publication through mail without the recipient requesting one in the form of a forced free trial.